 The Beginner’s Guide To Getting Online - 6 Easy Steps To Getting Started

-Before setting up your online presence, it’s important to know what your main requirements are and what features you want on your website.
-This will help you get started on a solid footing and ensures you don’t get stuck further down the track.
+Before setting up your online presence, it’s important to know your main requirements and what features you want on your website.
+This will help you get started on a solid footing and ensure you don’t get stuck further down the track.

-Some questions to ask yourself when starting out are:
+Some questions to ask yourself when starting are:

 These factors will impact what sort of hosting plan you choose, where you intend to host your website and the domain name you purchase.